 Greenwich is one of the largest municipalities in Connecticut, and the largest that still calls itself a town.
 That said, it does still have a small town feel to it.

 Each neighborhood in Greenwich has its own unique character, actually.
-And downtown Greenwich, CT, is no different.
+And downtown Greenwich is no different.

 Greenwich is typically known for being lily-white and having a high average income.
 Yet downtown Greenwich is much more diverse than non-locals realize.

-For such a small town, downtown Greenwich punches above the belt culturally, with plenty to keep you busy exploring for a long weekend.
+For such a small town, downtown Greenwich punches above its weight class culturally, with plenty to keep you busy exploring for a long weekend.
 An added plus is that everything in downtown Greenwich is walkable.
 That’s obviously fitting for a town settled long before automobiles existed.

-A Brief History of the Greenwich, CT, Business District
+A Brief History of the Greenwich Business District

 Downtown Greenwich wasn’t always the main business district in town.